 In 2006, in the Area-51 desert, KFC made an 87500 square foot logo that’s apparently visible from space following a new global re-image.

-- KFC have had some problems with their catchphrases.
-In 1991, after realising the negative connotations of the word Fried, they started using the abbreviation KFC instead of “Kentucky Fried Chicken”.
+KFC have had some problems with their catchphrases.
+In 1991, after realizing the negative connotations of the word Fried, they started using the abbreviation KFC instead of “Kentucky Fried Chicken”.

 “Finger Lickin’ Good” had a bit of a mishap when translated to Chinese for their first outlets in the country, the famous phrase became “eat your fingers off”.